-A COLLECTION SERVICE for beverage containers should be provided if a container refund scheme is available.
-We suggest Council arrange for a local not-for-profit group to receive the refund.
+A COLLECTION SERVICE for beverage containers should be provided, now that they are subject to the QLD Container Refund Scheme.
+We suggest that Council arrange for a local not-for-profit group to receive the refund.

 ARRANGE FOR WASTE COLLECTORS to